Living with gods: peoples, places and worlds beyond at the British Museum

 The Genesis Foundation is a long-standing patron of the British Museum, with Living with gods: peoples, places and worlds beyond being the latest in a long-standing collaboration between the Genesis Foundation, the British Museum and its former Director Neil MacGregor.

-The exhibition is part of a collaborative project between the British Museum, the BBC and Penguin Books.
-It complements the Radio 4 series of 30 daily programmes over six weeks presented by Neil MacGregor, who said:
+The exhibition was part of a collaborative project between the British Museum, the BBC and Penguin Books.
+It complemented the Radio 4 series of 30 daily programmes over six weeks presented by Neil MacGregor, who said:

 “The great thing about John Studzinski is that he’s not just a generous friend and patron, but that he’s a loyal and along-term friend and patron.
 For institutions, that changes the world.
 John Studzinski has helped the British Museum in different ways for over 20 years, and in all kinds of ways: making important acquisitions, and with exhibitions.
 He’s been a friend that the Museum can rely on: that’s the best kind of friend, the best kind of patron.”

 Neil MacGregor was nominated for Living With The Gods in the 2018 Broadcasting Press Guild (BPG) Awards.